Solo Female Travel in Rio de Janeiro

 Group travel experience

-I was in Rio with my friend for like 11 days and we never experienced anything dodgy at all.
-We stayed in Copacabana and did our own tours.
-We used Uber and all were fine except not everyone speaks English but not a big problem as we were translating basic Portuguese using google.
-It was one of the best places I've been and if there's a chance I will definitely go back.
+I was in Rio with my friend for about 11 days and we never experienced anything suspicious.
+We stayed in Copacabana and did our own trips.
+We used Uber and everything was fine, except that not everyone speaks English, but it wasn't a big problem as we translated basic Portuguese phrases using Google.
+It was one of the best places I've been and if I get the chance, I will definitely go back there.

 Posted: April 23, 2023